The more that you read, the more things you will know. The more you learn, the more places you'll go!

 Key Stage 4

-GCSE topics are wide ranging from Youth Culture to Crime and Punishment.
-Pupils study on the Eduquas board and develop their skills of understanding writers’ methods as well as improving their own.
-They will study both fiction and non-fiction texts and become confident all-rounders.
+GCSE topics are wide ranging from Not so Natural Disasters to The Merchant of Venice.
+Pupils study on the Eduqas board and develop their skills of understanding writers’ methods as well as improving their own.
+They will study both fiction and non-fiction texts to become confident all-rounders.

-Our Function Skills pupils focus on practical English skills.
+Our Entry Level pupils focus on practical English skills.
 They learn to write letters and emails accurately and practice how to state their opinions clearly.
-Throughout the two years study our pupils are put in for examinations when it suits them to ensure success.
-Our functional skills topics are as varied as the GCSE including Zombie Survival and Job Interviews.

 Revision sessions are held throughout the year for all KS4 pupils to further support or challenge those who need it.
 Homework is also set on an individual basis for those needing or wanting extra study time.

-Throughout the year we have many literacy focuses.
-These might include reading challenges (read as much as you can in as many places as possible) or the Creative Writing Challenge were pupils have to use pictures from the staff’s past to inspire them.
+Throughout the year we have many literacy focuses, These might include reading challenges (read as much as you can in as many places as possible) or the Creative Writing Challenges where pupils have to use pictures from the staff's past to inspire them.